FALL RIVER REGIONAL BIKEWAY:

 Directions:

-For the Fall River Heritage State Park Walkway, Kennedy Park Loop & Bouthot Memorial Bike Path; From I-195 take exit 11 to the Western Fall River Expressway and head left (south).
+To start from Battleship Cove & the Fall River Heritage State Park Walkway [Central Section]; From I-195 take exit 11 to the Western Fall River Expressway and head left (south).
 Enter Water St Connector and follow to Water St. Turn right and follow underneath I-195.
 This will bring you down to the Battleship Cove parking area on your left.

-For the Alfred J. Lima Quequechan River Rail Trail; From I-195 take exit 14A to Route 24 south.
+To start from the Martine Street parking lot & the Alfred J. Lima Quequechan River Rail Trail [Southeastern End]; From I-195 take exit 14A to Route 24 south.
 Take exit 2 to Brayton Ave and turn right.
 Turn right on Martine St (Route 6).
 Travel 0.4 miles to the Martine Street parking lot on your right next to LePage's Seafood.

 FALL RIVER REGIONAL BIKEWAY: